anoma/juvix-docs/docs/reference/language/functions.juvix.md

 returns `false`.
 Similarly, when `neg` is called with `false`, the second clause is used and the function returns `true`.

 Note that one may pattern match multiple arguments at once.
-The syntax in case of two arguments is as follows and can be extended to more arguments.
+The syntax in for two arguments is as follows and can be extended to more arguments.

 ```text
 --8<-- "docs/reference/language/syntax.md:function-pattern-matching-multiple-arguments"